Chart Color Schemes

 Dudley Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.0%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (29.7%).
+The area's university qualification rate is 13.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 41.1% of residents aged 15+ holding such qualifications - advanced diplomas (11.4%) and certificates (29.7%).
+Education pursuit is active among 22.9% of the population, including 8.1% in primary education, 6.6% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education